-For standard file groups, there are two methods of copying plan files:

-- Plan files can be copied manually using the Copy Plan Files feature.
+For standard file groups, plan files can be copied manually using the Copy Plan Files feature.
 This feature is only available to administrators and to users with the Create Plan Files security permission.
-Using this feature, plan files can be copied in bulk to a target file group. - Plan files can be copied automatically upon completion of a workflow stage, using stage actions.
-For example, when a user completes a stage of a workflow, the plan file will be automatically copied to a specified target file group.
-This copy action does not require the user to have any permission to the target file group.
-This copy action is only available in the legacy workflow feature.
+Using this feature, plan files can be copied in bulk to a target file group.